maslakov/encodings/Readme.md

 The results of the program should be placed in a text file.

-File format: each line contains one pair of address-encoding, delimiter
-- tabulation, encoding utf-8.
+File format: each line contains one pair of address-encoding, delimiter - tabulation, encoding utf-8.

 The process of the program should be reflected in the log file.

 Errors in processing should not lead to an emergency stop of the program.

+## Solution
+in the class *UrlProcessor* 2 solutions are provided:
+- based on .NET regex parsing
+- based on custom parser (*SimpleTagSearcher*) backed by deterministic automata

+Performance difference is more than 10x in favor of custom parser.